Is a mortgage secured or unsecured debt?

 Because you put your house up for collateral when you take out a mortgage, home loans are secured debt.
 This means that the lender can legally seize your property if you stop making payments on the loan.
 Therefore, it’s very important to stay on top of your mortgage payments.

-One way to make sure you don’t buy more house than you can pay back is to get preapproved for a mortgage.
-Start an application for an initial mortgage approval online today.
+One way to make sure you don’t buy more house than you can pay back is to get preapproved for a mortgage to see what you can afford.
+You can start the preapproval process with Rocket Mortgage today.